Today’s Nerds Can Bench-Press, Too

 On that note, pairing phenylpiracetam with a nootropic choline source — such as, say, citicoline — may help alleviate any accompanying headache that sometimes comes with racetam use.

-Best Nootropic Supplements for Exercise
+Best Nootropic Supplements for Exercise in 2021

 If we could achieve an awesome workout on only a single ingredient, we’d all likely jack up our caffeine intake and call it a day.
 However, pre-workout supplements know that there’s more to enhanced exercise performance than simply supplying a heavy dose of a cheap-O stimulant.
 (Or at least good pre-workout supplements know this.)
 Below I’ve compiled a short list of nootropic supplement stacks and nootropic PWO hybrids that may help with your exercise performance with their smart mix of smart ingredients.
 Enjoy.